Samuel P. Newton

 - BA, Weber State University

 Before joining the University of Idaho College of Law, Samuel Newton worked for both prosecuting and public defender organizations in Utah and Montana, focusing much of his practice on appellate advocacy and capital defense litigation.
 He is a licensed attorney in Colorado, Montana, and Utah.
-He has represented several people who have been charged with capital offenses and sentenced to death, which have been the most challenging cases of his career.
-He is a former professor of criminal justice at Weber State University in Ogden, Utah and the author of a book on criminal evidence and several articles on criminal law-related topics.
+He is a former professor of criminal justice at Weber State University in Ogden, Utah.
 His research areas of interest include civil disobedience, peace studies, and the death penalty.
 His work has been cited by various courts, media organizations as well as other scholarly publications, including the Harvard Law Review, Virginia Law Review, and Alabama Law Review.

 Samuel P. Newton and Teresa L. Welch.
 “Understanding Criminal Evidence: A Case Method Approach.”
 (Wolters Kluwer) (2012)